liangb-dev/IntermediateAlgorithmChallenges/README.md

 <br>
 I find the 'predecessor' by first finding the smallest power of 2 that is larger than the inquired index because you need to know how many positions to shift by - 2^(k)/2 - half the lenght the sequence is after it doubled itself.
 Subtract 2^(k)/2 from the inquired index and you have the first 'predecessor'.
 Keep iterating the same process (emphasis <strong>smallest power of 2</strong>) until you get to index 0.
 By keeping count of each time I 'devolved' the sequence, I kenw exactly how many times initial value 0 of index 0 had incremented.
 That, and modulo(3), then gives will give the final answer. <br>
 <br>
+<h4> Adaptation:</h4>
+I noticed that the pattern was very recursive so I redid it using recursion in method2().
+There I also used modulo(3) to implement the pattern 0-1-2-0 since I hadn't noticed that simple solution in my previous attempt, method1().

 <h2><a href=src/SumAllNumbersInRange.java>SumAllNumbersInRange</a></h2>